 Public and private high school students in the 3rd district are encouraged to participate in this year’s Congressional Art Competition hosted by Congresswoman Trahan.
 Accepted mediums for the two-dimensional artwork are as follows:

 The winner will have their original artwork displayed in the United States Capitol for the following year.

-Participants should submit their original artwork with all required forms and completed checklist by April 16th.
+Participants must drop off their original artwork with all required forms and completed checklist by 5:30pm on Monday, April 25th to our Lowell office (126 John Street, Suite 12, Lowell, MA 01852).
 Only one submission per student is permitted.